Engee documentation

 scalar | vector | matrix

-Normally distributed random numbers defined as scalar, vector or matrix.
+Normally distributed random numbers in the form of a scalar, vector or matrix.

 Parameters

-White noise power spectral density as a scalar, vector or matrix.
+White noise power spectral density of white noise as a scalar, vector or matrix.

 Cov